 Sleeping at a lower elevation the first night before heading to the final, higher destination also helps the body acclimate.
 Denver, Colorado is already over 5,000 feet in elevation, but that is still less than the 8,000-13,000 feet found at the ski resorts.
 Look for other nearby towns with lower elevations for your lodging.
 Remember, one of the best ways to acclimate is to sleep low.
 Or pick a lower elevation ski resort altogether.
 Here’s a link to a table of ski resorts in the western US by elevation.

 Alcohol and any drug that suppresses respiration (large doses of narcotic pain medications or sedatives like sleeping pills) should be avoided.
 Respiration normally slows when sleeping, is naturally slower in someone who is hypothyroid, and the addition of alcohol or drugs could result in dangerously low levels of oxygen while asleep.
 People on thyroid internet forums have reported waking at night gasping for air when staying at high altitudes.
 Actually, when my thyroid levels were too low, I would also awake in the middle of the night gasping for air, and this was at sea level.
 This is called periodic breathing, where breathing slows and even stops for periods of 10-15 seconds.
 It’s possible this is just another form of sleep apnea.
 I would dream that I was underwater and running out of air, deep in a lake or the ocean, and would be swimming to the surface.
 I would awake with a huge gasp, right when my head would surface in the dream.
 My heart would be rapidly pounding when I woke, and a rapid heartbeat is one way the body compensates for low oxygen levels.
 I would also wake up in a sweat, and this could be from adrenaline that was pumped out to compensate for low cortisol levels, to keep blood sugar levels stable.
-I am happy to say that I have not had these dreams for awhile, now that I’m on a higher dose of thyroid medication, when I used to have them every few days just a few years ago.
+I am happy to say that I have not had these dreams for a while, now that I’m on a higher dose of thyroid medication, when I used to have them every few days just a few years ago.

 Headache is usually the first symptom of high altitude sickness that most people experience and should not be ignored, because it can progress to high altitude pulmonary edema (HAPE) or high altitude cerebral edema (HACE) and left untreated, can be fatal.
 Swelling of the lungs and brain are the problem.
 Someone with high altitude pulmonary edema will have difficulty breathing and walking uphill.
 A dry cough and audible chest congestion are not good signs, nor are white lips and blue fingernails.
 Someone with high altitude cerebral edema will display loss of coordination (ataxia) and confusion.
 This can progress into a coma, and then death.
-With any of these symptoms, medical help should be sought and one may have to descend immediately to a lower altitude.
+With any of these symptoms, medical help should be sought, and it may be necessary to descend immediately to a lower altitude.

 Getting your thyroid tested